stuart12/busylight-hass/README.md

 When a light is inserted HomeAssistant needs to be informed via [MQTT discovery](https://www.home-assistant.io/integrations/mqtt/#mqtt-discovery).
 Similarly when an USB light is removed the HomeAssistant UI must be updated to show the light as unavailable.
-During a quick look, I could not find any callbacks in busylight-core that could be used to emit mqtt messages when USB lights are inserted and removed.

 It is possible to leverage udev and systemd to start a systemd unit when an USB device is inserted and have that unit stopped when the USB device is removed.